Incontinence Resources and Links

 Buying Incontinence Supplies Without Insurance

-With over 40 years of experience in helping people find the right incontinence products, Personally Delivered offers a wide range of top-quality supplies from all of the major manufacturers you know and trust.
-You can easily order over the phone or online, set up recurring orders with a credit or debit card if you prefer, and receive your supplies discreetly and quickly — all without insurance.
+You can easily order over the phone or online and set up recurring orders with a credit or debit card if you prefer.
+Then you can receive your supplies discreetly and quickly — all without going through insurance.

 Additional Tools, Support, & Resources

 The Simon Foundation for Continence is a great source for information about bowel and bladder health.
-They champion for more awareness and acceptance for those living with incontinence.
-In addition, they work to provide help for those living with incontinence, as well as their families, caregivers, and healthcare professionals.
+They champion awareness and acceptance for those living with incontinence.

-Need some support?
-Do you want to talk to others living with incontinence?
+Do you want to talk to others who understand what it’s like to live with urinary incontinence?
 The Simon Foundation for Continence’s online support group is a great place to start.
 It’s completely anonymous, although many people make new friends.
 Either way, you’re sure to find a shoulder to lean on and a safe place for advice and comfort.

-Continence Central gives you the information and tools you need to find out about the variety of incontinence care products that are available for you and what might work best for your needs.
-They also offer more information about incontinence supply reimbursement and insurance.
+Continence Central offers information about the variety of incontinence care products that are available for you and what might work best for your needs.
+Plus, you can find out more about incontinence supply reimbursement and insurance.

-The National Association for Continence provides support and educational resources for those living with incontinence as well as healthcare professionals and caregivers.
-Find tools, support options, way to connect with others, and more at their website.
+The National Association for Continence provides support and educational resources.
+These resources are available to individuals with incontinence as well as healthcare professionals and caregivers.
+Find tools, support options, way to connect with others, and more.

 Bladder and Bowel Continence Diaries